Housing benefit and council tax support

 Housing benefit can help pay some or all of your rent if you are on a low income.

 The council tax support scheme helps you pay some or all of your council tax bill depending on your age and circumstance.

-Second adult rebate is available for residents who share their home with another adult (not a partner or civil partner) who is unable to contribute towards the council tax because they are on a low income.
+Second adult rebate is available for residents who have reached the qualifying state pension age.
+They must share their home with another adult (not a partner or civil partner) who is unable to contribute towards the council tax because they are on a low income.
 The council tax payer's income is not taken into account when working out how much rebate is due.
-The income of the other adults is used to do this.
+Only the income of the other adults is used to do this.

 The amount of housing benefit and council tax support due to you is worked out by looking at: